Sloan Digital Sky Survey: Data access

 The survey makes the data releases available over the Internet.
 The SkyServer provides a range of interfaces to an underlying Microsoft SQL Server.
-Both spectra and images are available in this way, and interfaces are made very easy to use so that, for example, a full color image of any region of the sky covered by an SDSS data release can be obtained just by providing the coordinates.
+Both spectra and images are available in this way, and interfaces are made very easy to use so that, for example, a full-color image of any region of the sky covered by an SDSS data release can be obtained just by providing the coordinates.
 The data are available for non-commercial use only, without written permission.
 The SkyServer also provides a range of tutorials aimed at everyone from schoolchildren up to professional astronomers.
 The tenth major data release, DR10, released in July 2013, provides images, imaging catalogs, spectra, and redshifts via a variety of search interfaces.

-The raw data (from before being processed into databases of objects) are also available through another Internet server, and first experienced as a 'fly-through' via the NASA World Wind program.
+The raw data (from before being processed into databases of objects) are also available through another Internet server and first experienced as a 'fly-through' via the NASA World Wind program.

 Sky in Google Earth includes data from the SDSS, for those regions where such data are available.
 There are also KML plugins for SDSS photometry and spectroscopy layers, allowing direct access to SkyServer data from within Google Sky.

 The data is also available on Hayden Planetarium with a 3D visualizer.

 There is also the ever-growing list of data for the Stripe 82 region of the SDSS.

-Following from Technical Fellow Jim Gray's contribution on behalf of Microsoft Research with the SkyServer project, Microsoft's WorldWide Telescope makes use of SDSS and other data sources.
+Following Technical Fellow Jim Gray's contribution on behalf of Microsoft Research with the SkyServer project, Microsoft's WorldWide Telescope makes use of SDSS and other data sources.

-MilkyWay@home also used SDSS's data for creating a highly accurate three dimensional model of the Milky Way galaxy.
+MilkyWay@home also used SDSS's data to create a highly accurate three-dimensional model of the Milky Way galaxy.

 Results

 Along with publications describing the survey itself, SDSS data have been used in publications over a huge range of astronomical topics.
-The SDSS website has a full list of these publications covering distant quasars at the limits of the observable universe, the distribution of galaxies, the properties of stars in our own galaxy and also subjects such as dark matter and dark energy in the universe.
+The SDSS website has a full list of these publications covering distant quasars at the limits of the observable universe, the distribution of galaxies, the properties of stars in our galaxy and also subjects such as dark matter and dark energy in the universe.